ul. Truskawkowa 12

 Today the problem returns in another form.
 A written statement on the theme of „Why I do not like Julia” seems to be new, somewhat more sophisticated form of bullying.
 An absurd allegation was already given a serious form of written homework, perhaps carried out with the help of parents, on the theme of ‘Why I do not like Julia’.
 This is a scandal.

 My daughter told me that among those ‘unhappy ones’ is an aggressive boy calling another one ‘you idiot’, ‘gay’, using a feminine gender, which is very well known to Ms Grzesiak.
 Does Ms Grzesiak not see a problem here?
 Does Ms Grzesiak not see a connection between the behavior of the aggressor and the behavior of his father during parents’ meetings?
 I can easily see this relation.
 I would like to remind that Ms Grzesiak has not reacted to the words of the aforementioned man, who contentedly and self-assuredly claimed that nothing can be done with the aggressive behavior among boys.
 He also expressed the view that this is a private problem exclusively between two battling boys.
 Ms Grzesiak was then surprisingly helpless against this disturbing opinion.
 This behavior is not worthy of a pedagogue.
 It is the pedagogue’s duty to guard a safe environment, free of violence.
-I protested firmly at the time, expressing a view, that verbal of physical abuse affects the entire class, spoils the learning environment and there should be no place for this kind behavior at school.
+I protested firmly at the time, expressing the view, that verbal or physical abuse affects the entire class, spoils the learning environment and there should be no place for this kind behavior at school.

 If the school does not react to physical and verbal violence, it creates environment supporting bullying, not learning.
 I have not heard about children having to write homework essays on the theme ‘Why should there be no violence at school’ or ‘Why verbal abuse is as hurting as the physical one’.
 I am not aware of the School ever assigning this kind of homework.